 Please note that our focus is on lakes with public boat access.
 The sites are not selected randomly, so data cannot be used to make inferences about the overall condition of Washington's lakes.

 Class A noxious weeds are defined as non-native species whose distribution in Washington is still limited.
 Preventing new infestations and eradicating existing infestations are the highest priority.
-Eradication of all Class A weeds is required by law. (link to http://www.nwcb.wa.gov/searchResults.asp?class=A for the full list of Class A weeds)
+Eradication of all Class A weeds is required by law.
+The full list of Class A weeds is at the Noxious Weed Control Board website.

 Hydrilla: Hydrilla (Hydrilla verticillata) is considered one of the worst aquatic weeds in the world.
 In Washington, only two connected lakes have been found with this species; Pipe and Lucerne Lakes in King County.
 Hydrilla was first identified in these small joined lakes in 1994.
 Work began in 1995 to eradicate the population from both lakes.
-No Hydrilla has been found in either lake since 2006, but continued monitoring takes place each year to ensure eradication success.
+No Hydrilla has been found in either lake since 2006.
+Since more than 5 years have passed with no Hydrilla found, we consider this population eradicated from Washington.
+However, continued monitoring takes place each year to be on the safe side.
 Ecology funded much of the eradication effort, however King County Lake Stewardship staff handled all of the work either themselves or contracted it out.
-See http://www.kingcounty.gov/environment/waterandland/lakes/plants/weed-identification/hydrilla/eradication-project/reports.aspx for additional information.
+See Project Reports and Plans: Hydrilla Eradication Project for additional information.

 Flowering rush: Flowering rush (Butomus umbellatus) was added to the class A noxious weed list in 2009.
 At the time, we thought there were only two populations in the state, one in Silver Lake, Whatcom County and one along a small stretch of the Yakima River in Benton County.
 In the summer of 2009 substantially more flowering rush was found along the lower Yakima River, and in 2010 it was found in Lake Spokane and Little Falls Reservoir on the Spokane River, the Columbia River at the mouth of the Yakima, and one patch was found in the Pend Oreille River.
-In 2011 and 2012 those populations continued to expand, and it was found in 9-Mile reservoir, upstream of Lake Spokane.
-Control efforts to-date include spraying all of the patches on the Yakima River, diver hand-pulling and covering part of the population in Lake Spokane and Pend Oreille River and an herbicide trail in Silver Lake.
+By 2013, those populations had continued to expand, and it was found in 9-Mile reservoir, upstream of Lake Spokane.
+Control efforts to-date include spraying all of the patches on the Yakima River, diver hand-pulling and covering part of the population in Lake Spokane, Nine-Mile Resevoir, and the Pend Oreille River, and an herbicide trial in Silver Lake.
+In addition, aquatic weed management funds are being used to help fund biocontrol research.
 Efforts to control the spread of this plant will continue.

-This project was undertaken in 1998 and 1999 on Loon Lake in Stevens County.
+The Use of 2,4-D for Selective Control of an Early Infestation of Eurasian Watermilfoil in Loon Lake, Washington (PDF) describes a project that was undertaken in 1998 and 1999 on Loon Lake in Stevens County.
 It was summarized and published in the Journal of Aquatic Plant Management.
-The whole article can be accessed online at http://www.apms.org/japm/vol39/v39p117.pdf.
 The following abstract is taken from this publication:

 A patchy distribution of Eurasian watermilfoil (Myriophyllum spicatum L.) in Loon Lake was treated with the herbicide 2,4-D during July 1998.
 Aquatic plant biomass and frequency data were collected before treatment, and six weeks and one year after treatment.
 Aqueous concentrations of 2,4-D increased to 1 to 2 mg/l within one day of treatment, and were below detection limits by one week after treatment.
 Macrophyte data were analyzed to assess the herbicide's impacts on Eurasian watermilfoil as well as the rest of the aquatic plant community.
 Results showed a significant decrease in Eurasian watermilfoil biomass and frequency in treated areas 6 weeks after treatment, which continued through the one year post-treatment samples.
 No other plant species were significantly affected by the herbicide application.